 - The final exam / study completion can only be followed by participants if the total number of attendees in the class is at least 75% of the total number of meetings during the semester.

 - Permission for nor attending a class session are given to the DRI participants only for the following conditions:

-- participants overdue arrival to the University at least 1 week after program started at the University.
+- Participants overdue arrival to the University at least 1 month after program started at the University.